BFM 89.9

 • Should we abolish whipping?: In line with efforts to reform the criminal justice system in a more humane and progressive way, the Law and Reform Ministry is conducting a comprehensive study on the effectiveness of whipping as a punishment.
 We speak to Dobby Chew, CEO of the human rights organisation HAYAT about this move.

 • Protecting our forest reserves: The Plantation and Commodities Minister recently defended the country’s timber plantation policy, rejecting claims that they are monoculture projects.
 But reports from Macaranga say otherwise, with over 250,000 hectares of rainforest ecosystems being cleared for these plantations.
-We reached out to wildlife researcher Lim Teck Wyn about the truth about these timber plantations from an ecological perspective.
+We reached out to wildlife researcher Lim Teck Wyn about the truth regarding these timber plantations from an ecological perspective.

 • Israel's deadly war on journalists: The double-bombing of Nasser Hospital on Monday killed a total of 20 people including five journalists.
 The Israeli prime minister said this was a “tragic mishap” but this isn’t Israel’s first time targeting journalists.
 We speak to Jinan Bastaki, Associate Professor of Legal Studies at NYU Abu Dhabi for her thoughts on this situation.